inductiva/inductiva/docs-sources/openfoam/openfoam-mpi-setup/sections/openfoam-foundation.md

 | c4d-highcpu-48 | 2                | 48              | 48        | 19h, 8 min   | 15.93      |

 ### Insights
-The first configuration (48 MPI ranks on 96 vCPUs with hyperthreading enabled) follows the standard OpenFOAM-Foundation practice of mapping one rank per physical core.
-This resulted in the fastest and most cost-effective runtime of 9h 20min and US$15.48.
+The first configuration (48 MPI ranks on 96 vCPUs with hyper-threading enabled) follows the standard OpenFOAM-Foundation practice of mapping one rank per physical core.
+This resulted in the fastest and most cost-effective runtime of **9h, 20 min** and US$15.48.

 In the second run, we increased the number of MPI ranks to 96 to fully utilize all available vCPUs.
 The idea was to test whether fully loading the hyperthreaded machine would improve throughput.
 Instead, runtime increased to **10h, 58 min**, demonstrating that oversubscribing hyperthreaded cores adds contention and communication overhead, which reduces efficiency.

-For the third run, we disabled hyperthreading (`threads_per_core=1`), limiting the machine to 48 vCPUs corresponding exactly to the 48 physical cores.
-The runtime (**9h, 23 min**) was nearly identical to the first case, confirming that hyperthreading does not provide a performance benefit when already running one MPI rank per physical core.
+For the third run, we disabled hyper-threading (`threads_per_core=1`), limiting the machine to 48 vCPUs corresponding exactly to the 48 physical cores.
+The runtime (**9h, 23 min**) was nearly identical to the first case, confirming that explicitly turning off hyper-threading does not provide a performance benefit.

 Finally, we tested a smaller instance (`c4d-highcpu-48`) with 48 vCPUs, which map to only 24 physical cores.
 Running 48 MPI ranks on this machine oversubscribed the hardware.
 Although the hourly cost was lower, the runtime increased to 19h 8min, resulting in a slightly higher total cost compared to the larger instance, making this option both slower and more expensive.

 **In summary**: the best strategy seems to be running one MPI rank per physical core.
-Hyperthreading does not provide a measurable benefit for this workload, while trying to use all logical cores or relying on smaller hyperthreaded instances leads to poorer performance and, in some cases, higher costs.
+Hyper-threading does not provide a measurable benefit for this workload, while trying to use all logical cores or relying on smaller hyperthreaded instances leads to poorer performance and, in some cases, higher costs.